mku11/Salmon-AES-CTR/apps/salmon-vault-android/project/README.txt

 To build the app you will need:
 1. Android Studio

+If you're in development and the snapshot dependencies have changed make sure you refresh:
+./graldew --refresh-dependencies

 Optional:
 If you want to include the fast AES intrinsics and Tiny AES: uncomment line in app/build.gradle: